spawnfest/dtu/README.md

 To drive the testing and feature selection for each dialect I started implemented [TodoMVC](https://todomvc.com/), you can read the frontend code here [todomvc.dtu](https://github.com/spawnfest/dtu/blob/main/examples/todomvc.dtu).

+You can try it here: [TodoMVC DTU demo](http://marianoguerra.github.io/experiments/todomvc.html)

 You may notice that the javascript and css are inline in their own dialects, DTU allows you to switch dialects in the same file and do the right thing.